Did you know that almost 30 types of collagen have been identified? And, they are not all equal.

 The benefits are plentiful, including support of joint, skin, ligament, skin, heart, and digestive health.
 It’s easy to add to many liquids and foods and makes a great source of collagen amino acids in your everyday diet.

 Unless you proactively add it, your diet is likely lacking in the amino acids found in collagen.
 Thankfully, hydrolyzed collagen powders make it easy.
-And since Keto Zone collagen powder includes both chicken and marine collagens, you can get the 3 most important types in each scoop.
+And since Keto Zone Hydrolyzed Collagen Powder includes both chicken and marine collagens, you can get the 3 most important types in each scoop.
 Whether looking to improve skin, immune function, joints, or heart health, you’ll receive types of collagen that do it all.
 Add it today.